Exporting Data in EdgeProX

 • How to clear the Local Data in EdgeProX

-The platform EdgeProX pulls in massive amounts of market data from the exchanges.
-Sometimes, the data stored on the platform can cause issues with missing data, or incorrectly applied studies.
-A common first step in troubleshooting is to clear the ...
+Depending on your connection and the amount of tabs and charts you have open, the data stored on the platform can miss some information, or incorrectly apply missing data to studies.
+A common first step in troubleshooting is to clear the local data. ...

 • Saving to a Repository in EdgeProX

-By default EdgeProX workspace data files are saved to a local database.
-By utilizing the Repository feature, workspace data file can be saved to a file system.
-This can be useful if the same EdgeProX workspace is being used on multiple computers.
-In ...
+By default, EdgeProX workspace data files are saved to a local database.
+By utilizing the Repository feature, workspace data files can be saved to a file system.
+This can be useful if the same EdgeProX workspace is being used on multiple computers. ...